Resolving the Berezinskii-Kosterlitz-Thouless transition in the 2D XY model with tensor-network based level spectroscopy: RG flow of the XY model

-{\it RG flow of the XY model.}--- Finally, one can extract the coupling constants of the sine-Gordon model to visualize the RG flow.
+Finally, one can extract the coupling constants of the sine-Gordon model to visualize the RG flow.
 Ignoring $H'$ here, up to the second order in $y_\calK$ and $y_V$, the lowest rescaled energy levels are given as

 where $V^c_{1/2}=\sqrt{2}\cos\phi$ is the remaining singlet.
 We read off $x_{W_{\pm2}}$ from Ref~\cite{lukyanov1998low} and determine $x_{V^s_{1/2}}$ by imposing a restriction by the symmetry.
-(See the Supplementary material) Then, the running coupling constants are extracted from the numerically obtained energy levels as
+(See the Appendix) Then, the running coupling constants are extracted from the numerically obtained energy levels as

 which are valid up to $O(y^3)$.
 Fig.~\ref{visualization_RG} shows the obtained RG flow of the XY model in the vicinity of the transition temperature.
 The theoretical trajectories of Eq.~\eqref{RG_BKT} are hyperbolas $y_V^2-y_\calK^2=$const. and our result matches perfectly with it: The low-temperature phase shown with blue colors flows to the $y_V=0$ critical line, whereas the high-temperature region does not.
 In the middle of two phases are the RG flow of the critical temperature $T_c=0.893$ marked with yellow dots, which is on top of the blue BKT line.
 This estimate of $T_c$ is consistent with our earlier estimate shown in Table~\ref{previous_XY_result}~\footnote{Our estimate of $T_c$ in Table~\ref{previous_XY_result} is more accurate, because of the following reasons.
 First, here we deal with large systems up to $L=512$ which is larger than the effective correlation length imposed by the finite bond dimension.
 The results, however, still seem to be accurate enough for the present purpose of tracking the RG flow (see Fig.~\ref{tstar_extrapolation}).
 Secondly, the transition point in Table~\ref{previous_XY_result} determined by the level crossing is valid in all orders of the marginal coupling $g$ while Eq.~\eqref{eq:y_in_x} is valid only in $O(y^3)$.
 Furthermore, the effects of the irrelevant perturbation $H'$ are removed as in Fig.~\ref{tstar_extrapolation} to obtain the value in Table~\ref{previous_XY_result}.}.